Emilykidd3/emilykidd3.github.io/README.md

 # Emily Kidd's Portfolio

 ## Purpose
-A website for potential employers to access a deployed porfolio with work samples.
+A website for potential employers to access a deployed portfolio with work samples.

 ## Built With
 * HTML